vektorprime/flyff_combat_bot/README.md

 The default logging level is "Error."
 Error means the bot will stop and crash.
 Verbose is for troubleshooting certain actions.

 ![GUI-LOGGING](https://github.com/vektorprime/flyff_combat_bot/assets/9269666/57b045b3-5e43-4a5b-ab4d-e0f67b429097)

+**Compile The Bot**
+The bot utilizes Tessarct for OCR of red text.
+It also heavily utilizes OpenCV for certain image matching and logic.